hoprnet/hoprnet/docs/hopr-documentation/docs/developers/tutorial-hello-world.md

 ### 3. Extra: Channels and tickets

-You can not send an unlimited amount of messages.
+You can not send an unlimited amount of messages[^2].
 Each message requires `ticket`s, headers with signatures for claiming balance updates in a `HOPR` token balanced Payment Channel.
 For every relayer you use (default `2`) you need to "attach" `HOPR` tokens (`0.01` per relay), which are used to pay for relayer's work, and are settledin a global single entry `HoprChannels` Ethereum contract.